shenxianpeng/blog/source/about/index.md

 ### About Me

-I am Xianpeng Shen from Dalian, China.I was QA Engineer for the last nine years, now I am a Software Engineer.
+I am Xianpeng Shen from Dalian, China.
+I was QA Engineer for the last nine years, now I am a Software Engineer.
 Good at:

 * CI/CD Automation
 * Automated Testing